-Insert organisation offers a wide range of services i.e. representation; advice; information etc. to our members.
-Insert organisation will review current service provisions to,
+Insert organisation offers a wide range of services to our members, for example: representation; advice; information etc. Insert organisation will review current service provisions to:

-- (a) assess their particular relevance, identify gaps and barriers in relation to members with disabilities. - (b) identify appropriate measures to be taken to adapt existing services to meet the needs of people with disabilities. - (c) identify the need for new services, as appropriate. - (d) review handbooks, promotional materials, etc. to assess their appeal to members with disabilities. - Develop an Action Plan to design and implement adaptations to existing services or the introduction of new services, as appropriate. - 3.
-Assess and provide the resources to achieve the Plan within two years. - 4.
-Monitor and Review progress on a biennial basis.
+- a assess their particular relevance, identify gaps and barriers in relation to members with disabilities and with a specific focus on mental health and illness. - identify appropriate measures to be taken to adapt existing services to meet the needs of people with all types of disabilities.

+- c identify the need for new services, as appropriate. - d review handbooks, promotional materials, etc. to assess their appeal to members with disabilities. - 2 Develop an action plan to design and implement adaptations to existing services or the introduction of new services, as appropriate. - Assess and provide the resources to achieve the action plan within two years. - 4 Monitor and review progress on a biennial basis.